KatjaLeonteva/pokemon/README.md

 Therefore, the primary use cases likely are 1 and 2.

 ### Navigating the dashboard
-For this purpose the best type of dashboard is analytical, meaning it is important to see the big picture while also have the ability to explore detailed insights.
+For this purpose, the best type of dashboard is analytical, allowing users to see the big picture while also being able to explore detailed insights.

 The dashboard includes following sections:
 📊 Summary → High-level statistics such as total number of cards, duplicates, sets count.
-📈 Charts → Visual breakdown of collection across different attributes.
+📈 Charts → Visual breakdown of collection across different attributes using engaging interactive visualizations.
 📅 Table → A detailed sortable, filterable view of cards for in-depth analysis.
-🔎 Interactions → Apply filters to narrow down the dataset.
+🔎 Interactions → Apply filters to dynamically narrow down the dataset.

 ### Choice of charts

 1. Understand the collection’s composition (how many Pokémon, Trainer, and Energy cards): Bar chart with drilldown
 - Horizontal orientation for better readability of labels
-- On click on Pokémon and Energy bar drill down to types (Grass, Water, etc.)
+- On click on Pokémon and Energy bar chart enables users to drill down from card supertypes to specific types (Grass, Water, etc.)
 - Bars sorted by value, longest bar on the top
+- Removed unnecessary grid lines (data-ink ratio rule)

 2. Check card distribution across different sets (which sets are most represented in the collection): Treemap
 - Show only top 10 sets (by number of cards owned) as total amount of sets owned is 121 and chart becomes cluttered
-- Show context in subtitle (10 our of how many? how many total?).
+- Show context in subtitle (10 sets out of how many? how many exist in total?).
 Originally this information was in Summary section, but I decided to move it closer to related chart
 - On hover show tooltip with collection name, cards owned and total cards
-- (unimplemented) Color coding by collection completeness
+- (unimplemented) Color coding by collection completeness (sequential palette)

 3. Identify the strongest cards (HP, Damage, Abilities) vs support vs energy: Scatterplot
 - On hover show card image with attacks and abilities details